How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 The “Long Sniff”

-Slow inhalation identifies deeper, richer aromas.
+Slow inhalation identifies deeper aromas.

 The “Layering Method”